bergerch/aware/README.md

 system.dw.useLeaderSelection = true
 ```

-Then you can granulary choose which monitoring messages DynWHEAT employs:
+Then you can granulary choose which monitoring messages AWARE employs:
 ```
 #server uses a distinct DUMMY_PROPOSE message for monitoring
 system.dw.useDummyPropose = false